Fertility and Astrology

 One’s own birth (natal) chart can say many things about what the potentials are for children and becoming a parent.
 There are many things to focus on in relation to these issues and an astrologer must look to certain houses, planets and even asteroids to decipher the story being told.
 Listed below are the important factors to consider.

 Jupiter – Represented by the God Zeus in mythology had many liaisons that resulted in the birth of many children.
 Jupiter is thus associated favourably with fertility and procreation.
-Jupiter found in ones natal 5th house is seen to represent abundance of children if one so desires.
+Jupiter found in one's natal 5th house is seen to represent an abundance of children if one so desires.